-Denison's wholly owned subsidiary, DMI, is also the manager of Uranium Participation Corporation ("UPC"), a publicly traded company listed on the TSX under the symbol "U", which invests in uranium oxide in concentrates and uranium hexafluoride.
+Denison's wholly owned subsidiary, DMI, serves as the manager of UPC, a publicly-traded company listed on the TSX under the symbol "U", which invests in uranium oxide in concentrates and uranium hexafluoride.
+DES provides mine care & maintenance, decommissioning and environmental services to third party customers.